raspberrypilearning/octapi-public-key-cryptography/en/step_3.md

   ![Caesar cipher example](images/messages-wheel-eg.png)

 A message is encrypted using the key, and the receiver uses the same key to decrypt the message.
-The key needs to be agreed on by both sides beforehand and kept secret.
+The key needs to be agreed on by both sides beforehand and must be kept secret.

 ### Test your understanding